 As well as these guiding principles, a supporting guidance document ‘Guidance on the Balanced Approach to Aircraft Noise Management’has been produced to support airports in implementing interventions within these core elements.
 Key to note is that this document states that operating restrictions should only be applied as a last resort, after the other elements have been considered and applied where appropriate.
 This acknowledges the central role played by aviation in the global socio-economic system, and that reductions in noise can be achieved at a lower economic cost when a stronger focus is placed on the other Balanced Approach elements.

 The ICAO Balanced Approach is transposed into European Law through EU Directive 2002/30/EC, later replaced by Regulation (EU) No 598/2014.
 In the EU, legislation is set centrally, although its implementation into local law, occurs at the Member State level.
 This ensures that the exact implementation of the four Balanced Approach elements is at the behest of the contracting states, who can also choose to delegate their powers to a competent authority.
-Below this level, airports are generally empowered to implement their own specific interventions designed to reduce impact, although this is commonly supported by external stakeholders, particularly national airspace providers.
-Doing so ensures that aircraft noise problems at individual airports can be managed in both an environmentally and economically responsible way - achieving maximum environmental benefit in a cost-effective manner.
+Below this level, airports are generally empowered to implement their own specific interventions designed to reduce noise exposure and thereby impact, although this is commonly supported by external stakeholders, particularly national airspace providers.
+Doing so is intended to ensure that aircraft noise problems at individual airports can be managed in both an environmentally and economically responsible way - achieving maximum environmental benefit in a cost-effective manner.